ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 PiWeb's data structure is based on the following four entities: **parts**, **characteristics**, **measurements** and **measured values**.
 An entity is therefore an object that has certain properties and interaction possibilities.
 They form the center of the logic that runs within the system.

 #### Parts
 Parts can represent a simple component up to complex assemblies.
 They describe a workpiece in general, i.e. the workpiece type.
 This means that real parts that are later measured do not occur individually in the system, but are assigned to the workpiece in form of a measurement.
-It is also possible to assign subparts to a part, this can be repeated numerous times.
+It is also possible to assign sub-parts to a part, this can be repeated numerous times.

 #### Characteristics
 Characteristics can be described as distinctive or important properties of a part.
 Examples would be bores, curves or oblong holes, i.e. places where accuracy needs to be checked.
 A characteristic can again have characteristics, which can be repeated many times.
-An example would be a hole that contains diameter and coordinates as sub-characteristics. <br>
+An example would be a hole that contains diameter and coordinates as child characteristics. <br>

 Types of characteristics:
 + *Characteristic* <br>